Abhay-yadav966/StudyNotion/README.md

 In the following sections, we will cover the technical details of the platform, including the system architecture, API design, installation, usage instructions, and potential future enhancements.
 ## Features
--User Authentication: Study Notion provides secure user registration and authentication using JWT (JSON Web Tokens).
+- User Authentication: Study Notion provides secure user registration and authentication using JWT (JSON Web Tokens).
 Users can sign up, log in, and manage their profiles with ease.